khushpreetsinghb/khushpreetsinghb/README.md

 -->

 - :construction: I’m currently working on  My Protofolio Website.
-- :seedling: I’m currently learning React.
+- :seedling: I’m currently learning Java.
 - :eyes: I’m looking to collaborate on OpenSource and Hackathons.
 - :raised_hand: I’m looking for help with Projects and OpenSource.
 - :speech_balloon: Ask me about Web development.